safl/yace/docs/source/todo/index.rst

     however, there will probably be things which are harder to emit, for those a node-visitor based emitter might be better.
 E.g. when the emitted code must have certain indentation-level like in Python code etc.
-  * Thus, add a node-visitorr
+  * Thus, add a node-visitor